shorebirdtech/docs/docs/flutter-version.md

 # Flutter Version Management

 When Shorebird CLI is installed, it pulls down the latest stable version of Shorebird's Flutter.
-In this section, we'll take a look at how to list and change Flutter versions used by Shorebird CLI.
+In this section, we'll take a look at how to list and change the Flutter version used by Shorebird CLI.

 ## List Flutter Versions